Free preview · no sign-up · multi-exchange

 Adjusted cost base (ACB)

 Canada generally uses adjusted cost base for calculating capital gains on crypto-assets.
 ACB is the weighted average cost of all units of a particular asset.
 Each time you buy more, the ACB is recalculated across all holdings.
-DYOR.tax currently generates a FIFO-based transaction schedule and Canadian filing summary, so review ACB treatment before filing and adjust where needed.
+DYOR.tax calculates a running ACB across the complete history you provide and uses included pre- and post-sale activity to identify potential superficial-loss adjustments.

 Capital gains inclusion rate

 Under current law, 50% of capital gains are included in taxable income.
-The 2024 federal budget proposed increasing this to 2/3 for gains over $250,000 per year, but Budget 2025 confirmed the government did not proceed with the proposed increase.
-DYOR.tax applies the standard 50% inclusion rate.
+The 2024 federal budget proposed increasing this to 2/3 for gains over $250,000 per year, but Budget 2025 confirmed the proposal was cancelled in the 2026 Spring Economic Update and never took effect.
+DYOR.tax uses an explicit 50% inclusion rate for 2024, 2025, and 2026.

 What you need to report